When a family goes skiing, some of them will be pros and others will be “never evers.” Here’s how to accommodate every skill level and still have fun.

 There are a few things you should rent at the resort.
 First off, get yourself into one of the local Mont Tremblant hotels if you’re skiing here.
 It’s a great way to unwind after a long day, and provides a reprieve from the cold mid-day if you need it.

 If this is your first time skiing, rent skis, boots, poles, and helmets.
-If you’re snowboarding, rent that too.
+If you’re looking for snowboarding gear, then you can buy the best ski and snowboard holder to keep them safe in a neutral position.
 Unless you already know you’re interested in it, or that you’ll be doing a lot of skiing and snowboarding, don’t bother buying this stuff as it’s expensive.
 For hardcore skiers, renting is often frowned upon because personal equipment tends to be better taken care of and of a higher quality than rental gear.
 But for beginners, it’s fine.

 What To Do Before You Get On The Ski Lift